Country Portrait Denmark

 Regions and municipalities cooperate with the general practitioners in the primary sector.
 Regions negotiate collective bargaining agreements on pay and different health services with the general practitioners.

 In 2017 health care expenses amounted to 182 billion kroner.
 This accounted for 16,4% of the total amount of public expenses and 8,4% of GDP (Jespersen and Greve 2019, p.
 126).
 Compared with other EU-countries, expenses connected to treatment of diseases are comparatively low.
-In Denmark disease treatment expenses make up 21% of the social expenses, compared to a EU average of 30% (Hansen 2016, p.
+In Denmark disease treatment expenses make up 21% of the social expenses, compared to an EU average of 30% (Hansen 2016, p.
 516).

 Senior citizen policies

-The demographic development of ageing population represents a challenge for most western welfare states.
+The demographic development of an ageing population represents a challenge for most western welfare states.
 The social expenses connected to senior citizens amount to 43% of all social expenses in Denmark – by far the largest spending item.
 Age specific cash benefits amount to 61% of all government transfers and social services to the elderly amount to 17% of the total amount of social services provided by the state (Hansen 2016, p.
 515).

 There is no automatic connection between the number of senior citizens and public expenses on the elderly: Healthcare expenses depend on the general public health of the senior population.
 Public expenses towards state pensions depend on when citizens retire as well as the extent of private pension schemes.
 In the future taxation of pensions will become a significant source of state income for funding welfare services (Andersen & Hansen 2016, p.
 518).